Asking for donations

 The internet is your friend

-Here's a list of ways to raise money without even leaving your bedroom:
+Here’s a list of ways you could raise money without even leaving the couch using your smart phone, tablet or computer:

-- Twitter post linking to your Famine Profile
+- Twitter post linking to your fundraising page

 - Blog post